Vehicle valuations and write-offs

 Vehicles that have been written off in the past

-If you knew or should have known you were buying a repaired write-off, you probably would have paid less for it.
-So in these cases, we may decide it’s fair for your insurer to make a deduction of up to 20%.
+If you knew or should have known you were buying a repaired write-off, you may have paid less for it.
+So in these cases, we may decide it’s fair for your insurer to make a deduction to reflect the difference in market value due to it being a previous total loss.

 However, if we think it reasonable you were unaware of your vehicle’s history when you bought it, we’re likely to tell your insurer to pay you the full market value.